Instead of protests, Czechs roll out party for U.S. troop convoy

 A number of rallies against the convoy of the U.S. Army Europe’s 2nd Cavalry Regiment were announced.
 But since first U.S. soldiers crossed the border from Poland on Sunday, small groups of protesters were vastly outnumbered by thousands of supporters, many with U.S., NATO, EU and Ukrainian flags.

-On Tuesday, the troops mingled with locals around the armored vehicles outside a Prague barracks to the tunes of a rock concert organized by local activists.
+On Tuesday, the troops mingled with locals around the armoured vehicles outside a Prague barracks to the tunes of a rock concert organised by local activists.
 They were due to leave for the final stretch of the journey to their base in Vilseck, Germany on Wednesday morning.

 “I am glad that the Americans will see our support ... and that we rely on them that they will not give us up to a Russian aggression,” said Martin Fulin outside the barracks on Tuesday afternoon.
 Czech news website www.idnes.cz put attendance at that event at 15,000-20,000.